Offset Financial Costs Through Supporting Your Classmates

 Teaching Assistantships

 Teaching assistants are assigned to help with more than 1 class or lab.
 Undergraduate course work in 2 or more of the undergraduate classes or labs is highly desirable.
-Courses are: biomechanics, exercise physiology, foundations of exercise science, kinesiology, foundations of strength & conditioning, sport psychology.
+Courses include: biomechanics, exercise physiology, foundations of exercise science, kinesiology, foundations of strength & conditioning, sport psychology.

 Questions?